GaureshKapoor/GaureshKapoor/README.md

 ## About Me

 I currently work in AI & Data Solutions at **PwC Deals**, within the Technology & Data practice.
-My day-to-day ranges from architecting agentic workflows and building AI-powered tools, to shaping product direction and working directly with Fortune 500 and PE clients across M&A tech diligence and enterprise analytics.
+At PwC, I ship AI-native products, data systems, and automation tools across M&A tech diligence and enterprise analytics.
+My day-to-day spans architecting agentic workflows, to developing AI-powered platforms and pipelines, and shaping product direction directly with Fortune 500 clients and PE-backed companies.

 Previously, I built GenAI products at **Zeta Global** and worked on FinTech product strategy at **Clear**.

-Outside of that, I build full-stack AI products from zero to one.
+Outside of that, I build full-stack AI products and apps from zero to one.

 ## What I'm Building